 For example, let’s take a Philadelphia Eagles vs Dallas Cowboys game with the total set at 48.5 points.
 As a bettor, you would select the OVER if you believe the game’s final combined score will be 49 points or more.
 You would select the UNDER if you believe it will be 48 points or less.

-At the sportsbook, the odds would be laid out like this:
+At the sportsbook, the odds should look like this:

 What If The Set Total Is A Whole Number?

-For instance, let’s pretend the Patriots are playing the Saints and the total is set at 48.
-If the final score is 28-20, that would be considered a PUSH since all points scored equal 48.
+For instance, let’s pretend the Patriots are playing the Saints, and the total is set at 48.
+If the final score is 28-20, that would be considered a PUSH since 48 total points were scored.
 The sportsbook you wagered with would refund your bet no matter if you selected UNDER or OVER in this matchup.